-- Administers incentive compensation and other plans, programs or arrangements in which executives participate, to the extent provided in such plans.
+- Reviews, approves and administers incentive compensation and other plans, programs or arrangements in which executive oﬃcers participate.

-- Oversees other compensation and benefit matters as appropriate.
+- Oversees other compensation and beneﬁts matters as appropriate.

-- Produces the Committee’s report on executive compensation included in the Company’s annual proxy statement and generally oversees compliance with the compensation reporting requirements of the Securities and Exchange Commission (“SEC”).
+- Produces the Committee’s report on executive compensation included in the Company’s annual proxy statement and generally oversees compliance with the compensation reporting requirements of the SEC.

 - Reviews and discusses the Compensation Discussion and Analysis (the “CD&A”) required by the rules and regulations of the SEC with management, and, based on such review and discussion, determines whether or not to recommend to the Board that the CD&A be included in the Company’s annual proxy statement and annual report on Form 10-K.